c9845/powerchute-vsphere-starwind-graceful-shutdown/how-to-guide.md

 	- All VMs should have been targeted but none should have been shut down.
 	- vCenter and ESXi should not have been shut down either.
 	- StarWind VMs should not have been shut down and devices should not have been put in maintance mode.

+## Testing:
+*You should test this script manually by running it in powershell with logging turned off, so it is output to the powershell window, so that you can verify the script works as intended without getting PCNS involved.
+Plus, you will be able to test quicker without having to worry about PCNS events needing to be trigged.*

+1) Test this script many times using the `Do...` configuration file fields set to `false` initially and then setting them to `true` one by one.
+See the README for more info.
 1) Test the script via PCNS.
 	- Edit the `powerchute-vsphere-starwind-shutdown.config` file setting the `WriteToFile` field to `true`.
 		- Make sure a valid directory is provided for the field `PathToDirectory`.
+	- Edit the `powerchute-vsphere-starwind-shutdown.config` file setting the `Do...` fields to `false`.
+		- Enable each field one-by-one ensuring each works as expected first.
+		- Make sure you are enabling these fields and testing during off-hours!
 	- Open a browser and navigate to the PCNS port (https://localhost:6547 from the independent system).
 	- Navigate to "Configure Events".
 	- Choose an easy to test event, such as "PowerChute cannot communicate with the NMC" and click the gear under "Command File".